avinashzen123/TOGAF/CapabilityFramework/ArchCompliance.md

 - Identify and communicate significant architectural gaps to product and service providers

 Apart from the generic goals related to quality assurance outlined above, there are additional, more politically-oriented motivations for conducting Architecture Compliance reviews, which may be relevant in particular cases:
-- The Architecture Compliance review can be a good way of deciding between architectural alternatives, since the business decision-makers typically involved in the review can guide decisions in terms of what is best for the business, as opposed to what is technically more pleasing or elegant
+- *The Architecture Compliance review can be a good way of deciding between architectural alternatives*, since the business decision-makers typically involved in the review can guide decisions in terms of what is best for the business, as opposed to what is technically more pleasing or elegant
 - The output of the Architecture Compliance review is one of the few measurable deliverables to the CIO to assist in decision-making
 - Architecture reviews can serve as a way for the architecture organization to engage with development projects that might otherwise proceed without involvement of the architecture function
 - Architecture reviews can demonstrate rapid and positive support to the enterprise business community: